 EDVARD MUNCH

 Edvard Munch was born on December 12, 1863, in Løten, Norway, to Christian Munch, a religious military doctor, and his wife Laura (née Bjølstad).
-He grew up in the Norwegian capital of Oslo (then still called Christiania).
-His mother died of tuberculosis just a few years after Edvard's birth.
+He grew up in the Norwegian capital of Oslo (then called Kristiania).
+His mother died of tuberculosis only a few years after Edvard Munch's birth.

-However, his father's wishes initially carried more weight, and in 1881, Munch began studying engineering.
-He dropped out after a year to start an artistic education at the drawing school in Christiania.
+However, his father's wish initially carried more weight, and in 1881, Munch began studying engineering, which he dropped out of after a year to start an artistic education at the drawing school in Kristiania.
 He rented a studio with six other artists to continue his artistic studies there.

 Thielska Galleriet - Public Domain, 1902